ForBioPhylogenomics/tutorials/analysis_of_introgression_with_snp_data/README.md

 		srun --ntasks=1 --mem-per-cpu=1G --time=00:02:00 --account=nn9458k --pty Dsuite Dtrios NC_031969.f5.sub1.vcf.gz individuals_dsuite.txt

 	If this should produce an error message that says "Line 1 does not have two columns separated by a tab.", then your attempt at writing tabs to separate columns in file `individuals_dsuite.txt` unfortunately failed.
-To fix this, you could either try a different editor on Saga, download the file to your local computer with `scp`, edit it there, and copy it back to Saga, or you could copy a prepared version of the file to your directory on Saga with `cp /cluster/projects/nn9458k/phylogenomics/week2/data/individuals_dsuite.txt .`
+To fix this, you could either try a different editor on Saga, download the file to your own computer with `scp`, edit it there, and copy it back to Saga, or you could copy a prepared version of the file to your directory on Saga with `cp /cluster/projects/nn9458k/phylogenomics/week2/data/individuals_dsuite.txt .`

 	Dsuite should finish after around a minute.